world-bank/unpay-core/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Dash in Unix.
+Some notes on how to build Unpay in Unix.

 To Build
 ---------------------